KooroshRZ/CTF-Writeups/TMU2021/Crypto/BabyEncoder/index.md

 # Solution

-This challenge really blowed my mind :')\
+This challenge really explode my mind :')\
 It has 4 custom encoding parts which are like below

 ## step 1